ofiwg/libfabric/man/fi_getinfo.3.md

   must provide the buffering needed for the IO vectors.
 When set, an application must not modify an IO vector until the associated operation has completed.

-# ENDPOINT TYPES

-*FI_EP_UNSPEC*
-: The type of endpoint is not specified.
-This is usually provided as input, with other attributes of the endpoint or the provider selecting the type.

-*FI_EP_MSG*
-: Provides a reliable, connection-oriented data transfer service with flow control that maintains message boundaries.

-*FI_EP_DGRAM*
-: Supports a connectionless, unreliable datagram communication.
-  Message boundaries are maintained, but the maximum message size may be limited to the fabric MTU.
-Flow control is not guaranteed.

-*FI_EP_RDM*
-: Reliable datagram message.
-Provides a reliable, unconnected data transfer service with flow control that maintains message boundaries.

 # ADDRESSING FORMATS